arbgar/metis/EDA/Project/WTWY MVP.md

 The core question we are attempting to answer is the best deployment of the WTWY street team to NYC MTA subway stations to maximize the number of people who register with the WTWY.
 Secondary questions include maximizing the registrants who will (1) be interested in the WYWT programs, (2) attend the gala and (3) contribute to the cause.

-To begin to explore these questions, we assessed over 3 months of NYC MTA subway data to determine the daily station entrance and exit traffic.
+To begin to explore these questions, we assessed over 3 months of NYC MTA data to determine the daily station entrance and exit traffic.
 The process for this exploration was as follows:

-- Import url datasets into Jupyter notebook pandas.
+- Import url datasets into jupyter notebook.
 - Added column DATE_TIME / datetime64[ns] datatype.
 - Exported raw data to csv.
 - Imported csv data into a database using sqlite.
-- Brought database into pandas dataframe.
+- Brought database into a pandas dataframe.
-- Explored database using DB Browser, SQL Alchemy.
+- Explored database using DB Browser, SQLAlchemy.
 - Explored dataframe using pandas.
-- Selected REGULAR data as cleaning approach will handle audit anomalies.
+- Selected REGULAR data as cleaning approach handles audit anomalies.
-- Calculated the MEAN / STD ENTRIES / EXITS for each unique SCP; noted turnstiles get reset periodically.
+- Calculated the MEAN / STD ENTRIES / EXITS for each unique SCP; noted turnstiles get reset periodically and not consistently.
 - Dropped turnstile data outside a STD; noted that some of the larger stations may have lost fidelity because of the turnstile resets.
 - Dropped 11 rows of remaining anomalies.
 - For each unique SCP by DATE, calculated added TRAFFIC per audit and established the TRAFFIC per DATE.